Prowlarr/Indexers/README.md

 1. Execute sync script
     ```bash
     chmod +x scripts/indexer-sync-v2.sh
-    ./scripts/indexer-sync-v2.sh -b jackett-pulls -p
+    ./scripts/indexer-sync-v2.sh -r upstream -p
     ```

-1. Create pull request from your fork to this repository
+1. Create pull request using the output link to create a PR from your fork to this repository

 ## Definition Versions